tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.0.md

 !!! info "Take my word, you are NOT entirely human anymore."

-`Not sure I believe that...
-I mean, I know you're telling me I can do some things now, but I don't feel any different.`
+`That's...fairly unsettling.
+I mean, I know you're telling me I'm different, and there were changes made to me, and I can do some things now, but I don't feel any different.
+At least I don't think so.`

 !!! info "I find your lack of faith... disturbing."

-`A Star Wars quote?
-Seriously?
-HOW?`  He groaned.
+`Movie quotes?
+Seriously?`  He groaned.

 !!! info "The museum had decent wi-fi..."